What You Should Know About Feeding to Sleep

 Here are a few reasons you may not want to rely on feeding your baby to sleep:

-We want baby to get a nice full feed in.
-If your baby is falling asleep in the middle of a feed, they are probably not taking in a full feed.
-This can lead to wanting to eat more frequently, shorter naps, and more wake-ups at night.
+If your baby is falling asleep in the middle of a feed, they may not be taking a full feed before passing out.
+This can lead to wanting to eat more frequent smaller snacks all day rather than full feeds every 2-3 hours.
+Babies on a habit of snacking all day often struggle with shorter naps and more frequent night wake ups.

 Babies can eventually become reliant on feeding to fall asleep.
 Some families are fine with this!
 However many families will find that their baby isn’t able to lengthen naps independently and is waking frequently at night.
-If your baby relies on feeding to fall asleep, they will most likely wake in between sleep cycles needing that same thing to fall back asleep.
+If your baby relies on feeding to fall asleep, they will most likely wake up after short naps or frequently in the middle of the night needing help to fall back asleep.

 Feeding to sleep can often become unsustainable.
 This may look something like feeding your baby, laying them down just for them to wake up quickly after, then putting them back on the breast or bottle to try and get them to go back to sleep even though they just ate.
 This can feel frustrating and may make it hard for you or your baby to get restorative rest.